argun8394/angular_projects/meetingApp_alpataTask/README.md

 # MeetingAppAlpataTask

+## Used Packages And Modules
+* AppRoutingModule
+* HttpClientModule
+* ReactiveFormsModule
+* FormsModule
+* Rxjs
+* Ngx-Toastr
+* Bootstrap 5
+* JSON-Server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.

+## Getting Started
-## Development server
+### Development server

-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+* Run npm i or npm install to install all packages then You should use ng serve --o.
+* Run db.json you should use `json-server --watch db.json`.
+Navigate to `http://localhost:3000/`

+## Prerequisites
+* npm
+* Angular 15
+* Bootstrap 5
+* Vs Code

 ## Code scaffolding